Martin McCain, Jr.

-Global Music Award Gold Medal Winner Martin McCain’s career as a musician spans an impressive scope of genres.
-A third-generation musician, he maintains a versatile performance schedule as a soloist, chamber, orchestral and jazz/commercial musician.
+Global Music Award Gold Medal Winner and Grammy Award-nominated trombonist Martin McCain enjoys a career that spans an impressive scope of genres.
+A third-generation musician, he maintains a versatile performance schedule as a soloist, recording artist, chamber, orchestral, jazz/commercial musician and educator.
 According to the International Trombone Association Journal, his playing has been described as "solid and masterful".
-McCain has appeared with numerous ensembles and has been a performer and clinician throughout North America, South America, Europe and Asia.
-His performances and arrangements have been broadcast on Austin’s 89.5 KMFA, Tucson’s 90.5 KUAT, Chicago's 88.5 WHPK, Toronto's 98.5 CKRW and Hong Kong's RTHK 4 radio stations.
-Martin has appeared as a guest artist at the International Trombone Festival, The Great American Brass Band Festival, Brazilian Trombone Festival, Zagreb Brass Festival and the American Trombone Workshop.
-He is the leader of the award-winning jazz trombone ensemble JazzBonez and a member of the highly acclaimed Minor 4th Trombone Quartet.
+McCain is in high demand as a performer and clinician throughout North America, South America, Europe and Asia.
+His performances and arrangements have been broadcast on Austin, Knoxville, Tucson, Chicago, Toronto and Hong Kong's radio stations in addition to NPR's "Performance Today".
+Martin has appeared as a guest artist at the International Trombone Festival, Great American Brass Band Festival, Zagreb Brass Festival, Brazilian Trombone Festival and American Trombone Workshop.
+He is the leader of the award-winning jazz trombone ensemble, JazzBonez, a member of the highly-acclaimed Minor 4th Trombone Quartet and an Associate Artist of the Rodney Marsalis Philadelphia Big Brass.
 Martin regularly performs in recital programs both as a soloist and as the McCain Duo with his wife, pianist Artina McCain.
-He is currently bass trombonist with the Laredo Philharmonic Orchestra and regularly appears with the San Antonio Symphony and Austin Symphony in addition to several summer festival orchestras.
-He has also performed with the Malaysian Philharmonic Orchestra, Houston Symphony Orchestra, Memphis Symphony Orchestra, San Antonio Opera, Austin Opera, Charleston Symphony Orchestra, Mid-Texas Symphony, Amarillo Symphony Orchestra, Brazos Valley Symphony Orchestra, Meridian Symphony, Gulfport Symphony Orchestra, Mobile Symphony Orchestra and Mississippi Symphony Orchestra.
-As a jazz musician, he performs with the NOW Jazz Orchestra, Jazz Inc. Big Band and other commercial touring ensembles.
-Last season, McCain performed in Boston, Louisiana, Brazil, Italy and Hong Kong.
-His 2016-2017 season will include various performances in concert series and universities throughout Texas, appearances in Boston, Washington DC, New York, Toronto, Hawaii and Columbia in addition to a CD release.
+As an orchestral musician, Martin holds the position of Principal Bass Trombone for the Brazos Valley Symphony Orchestra.
+McCain regularly performs with the IRIS Orchestra, San Antonio Symphony, Austin Symphony and Memphis Symphony Orchestra in addition to several summer festival orchestras.
+He has performed with the Malaysian Philharmonic Orchestra, Houston Symphony Orchestra, Amarillo Symphony, Charleston Symphony Orchestra and many regional orchestras.
+As a jazz/commercial musician, he performs with the NOW Jazz Orchestra, Memphis Jazz Orchestra along with several national touring ensembles in addition to performances with the Tommy Dorsey Orchestra and the Frank Sinatra Jr. Orchestra.

-Martin was a prize - winner twice in both the International Trombone Association's Donald Yaxley Solo Bass Trombone Competition and Kai Winding Jazz Trombone Ensemble Competition and twice in both of the Eastern Trombone Workshop's National Bass Trombone Solo Competition and Jazz Trombone Ensemble Competition.
-He performed the bass trombone world premiere of Joseph Spaniola's arrangement of Alexey Lebedev's Concerto No. 1 for Bass Trombone and Wind Band with the Symphonic Winds of the Croatian Armed Forces.
-In addition to being heard on various recordings on the Summit Records, Naxos, Mark Custom, Equilibrium and Longhorn Record labels, Martin has released three solo CDs Trombone Czar: Russian Treasures Recorded Live!
-(2012), Shades (2014) and Trombone Czar: The Extended Version (2015) on his independent record label Kairoi Music.
-He is a four-time winner of the Global Music Awards, receiving a Bronze Medal for the CD Shades, two Silver Medals for the CD Trombone Czar and as an Emerging Artist and a Gold Medal for Best Instrumentalist.
-Martin was also featured in a recent edition of Billboard magazine.
+Martin was a prize - winner twice in both the International Trombone Association's Donald Yaxley Solo Bass Trombone Competition and Kai Winding Jazz Trombone Ensemble Competition and twice in both of the American Trombone Workshop's National Bass Trombone Solo Competition and Jazz Trombone Ensemble Competition.
+He has been a featured soloist with the Croatian Army Wind Band, United States Army Concert Band "Pershing's Own" and the United States Army Brass Quintet.
+In addition to being heard on various recordings on the Summit Records, Naxos and Equilibrium labels, Martin has released three solo CDs Trombone Czar: Russian Treasures Recorded Live!
+(2012), Shades (2014) and Trombone Czar: The Extended Version (2015).
+Other recording credits include numerous movie and videogame soundtracks in addition to commercial jingles.
+He is a four-time winner of the Global Music Awards and was featured as their “Emerging Artist” in an edition of Billboard magazine.

-Martin McCain is a performing artist for Michael Rath Trombones, Reunion Blues and plays on the "McCain" signature model mouthpiece manufactured by Pickett Brass.
-He is also an affiliate of AirTurn and The GigEasy.
+Martin McCain is a performing artist for S.E.
+Shires Instruments, Reunion Blues Gig Bags and plays on the "McCain" signature mouthpiece series manufactured by Pickett Brass.